-Effective equity held by the Group

-Name of associates, country of incorporation, place of operations and principal activities and independent auditor 2022 % 2021 %

-Held by Company

-Acumen Diagnostics Pte.
-Ltd. (a) (c)

-Singapore 49 49

-Held by Acumen Diagnostics Pte.
-Ltd.

-Acumen Research Laboratories Pte.
-Ltd. (b) (c)

-Singapore 49 49
+Effective equity held by the Group and the Company Name of associates, country of incorporation, place of operations and principal activities and independent auditor 2023 2022 % Held by Company Acumen Diagnostics Pte.
+Ltd. [a][c] Singapore 49 49 Held by Acumen Diagnostics Pte.
+Ltd. Acumen Research Laboratories Pte.
+Ltd. [b][c] Singapore 49 49

-- a) The principal activities of the associate are medical laboratories and manufacture of medical, dental tools, instruments and supplies. - (b) The principal activities of the company are research and experimental development on biotechnology, life and medical science.
+(a) The principal activities of the associate are medical laboratories and manufacture of medical, dental tools, instruments and supplies.

+(b) The principal activities of the investee are research and experimental development on biotechnology, life and medical science.

-(c) Audited by RSM Chio Lim LLP.
+(c) Audited by RSM SG Assurance LLP.